sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

 ---
 layout: post
-comments: false
+comments: true
 #title:  "Grad-CAM: Making Off-the-shelf Deep Models Transparent through Visual Explanations"
-title: "Yes, Deep Networks are great, but are they Trust-worthy?"
+title: "Yes, Deep Networks are great, but are they Trustworthy?"
 #title: "Deep Networks look right, but do they look at the right regions?"
 date:   2017-01-21 22:00:00
 mathjax: true